triviality-js/triviality/docs/intro_triviality.md

 **No magic** injection with tokens, annotations whatsoever.
 It will use your application code as **strictly typed interface** to assure everything is connected properly.

+Triviality by core is split into Modules.
+A module is defined a class.

+#typescript "docs/LogModule.ts"

+Each class has functions on them.
+The function name is the service key.

 #typescript "docs/intro.ts"